markstahl/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+A. The Document Object Model, or DOM, is the graphic representation of the HTML.
+It can be manipulated using Javascript.

 2. What is an event?

+B. An event is any interaction between a user and the page or browser.
+Such examples include scrolling, clicking, etc.

 3. What is an event listener?

+C. An event listener is code that usually waits or "listens" for the user to perform a certain interaction on a page, like when a user clicks a link or hovers over an image.

 4. Why would we convert a NodeList into an Array?

+D. NodeList would receive the methods from an array, allowing it more functionality.

 5. What is a component?

+E. Components are reusable pieces of code that can be used to build elements sharing functionality and styling.

 ### Git Set up